nunsie/nucash/README.md

 ## Features

 - Runs on your local computer, keeping your financial data private and under your control.
-- Sync transaction data with you bank directly via PSD2 integration. (coming soon)
+- Sync transaction data with your bank directly via PSD2 integration. (coming soon)
 - Sync trading data from over 100 bitcoin and crypto exchanges. (coming soon)
 - Import bank statements in a variety of formats including: CSV, QIF, OFX/QFX, MT940, MT942 & DTAUS. (coming soon)
 - Easily migrate your existing data from GnuCash. (coming soon)